bruno-brant/rest-a-little/README.md

 ------------

 ### Manually
 Just copy the .exe somewhere in your machine.
-If you want to have it start together with Windows, go WIN+R, type `shell:startup` and add a shortcut to the exe.
+If you want it start together with Windows, go WIN+R, type `shell:startup` and add a shortcut to the exe.

 ### Installator